tcorzo/myrpl-cli/README.md

 ## License 📜

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Where does the name come from?
+It's actually 'My RPL' backwards.
+No, wait...

 ## Authors 👥